-Guy says that over-washing your hair can cause hair to become dry and brittle.
+Over-washing your hair can cause hair to become dry and brittle.

 Hair must be hydrated to look great.
 The tools you use when washing your hair can make a big difference.
-While most people dry their hair with a towel, a microfibre towel (or hair turban) can help reduce the dryness.
+While most people dry their hair with a towel, a microfiber towel (or hair turban) can help reduce the dryness.